lazyatom/interblah.net/soups/wiki/how-minitest-works.snip.markdown

 * how instance variables declared outside of the test relate to the code within the test
 * how methods defined outside the test relate to the code within the test

 When a `TestCase` subclass is instantiated, that instance provides the *environment* for the test to execute.
-MiniTest, like [test-unit][] before it, is using the familiar conceptual relationship between classes and objects to implicitly communicate that instance variables created or modified in one method, like `setup`, will be available within our tests, just like normal Ruby code.
+MiniTest, like [test-unit][] before it, is using the familiar conceptual relationship between classes, objects and methods in Ruby to implicitly communicate that instance variables created or modified in one method, like `setup`, will be available within our tests, just like normal Ruby code.

-This is, I believe, the main reason behind a much of the preference towards MiniTest or test-unit style frameworks -- "*less magic*", because they use the same conceptual relationships between methods, variables and self as we use when doing all other programming.
+This is, I believe, the main reason behind *some* of the preference towards MiniTest or test-unit style frameworks -- they use "*less magic*", they are "*closer to the metal*" -- because they use the same conceptual relationships between methods, variables and self as we use when doing all other programming.

-This may be so familiar as to seem obvious -- methods can *of course* call methods within the same class, so implementing test suites like this is surely only natural! -- but it's not without consequence.
+This may be so familiar as to seem obvious; methods can *of course* call methods within the same class, and instance variables set in one method (e.g. `setup`) can *of course* be accessed by other methods (e.g. `test_something`) within the same class.
+Therefore implementing test suites like this is surely only natural!

+Yes, indeed.
+But doing so is not without consequence.

-For example, it's *not* particularly natural to have to create a new instance of a class just to invoke a single method on it, but that happens for every `test_` method.
+For example, it's *not* typical behaviour to create a new instance of a class just to invoke a single method on it, but that happens for every `test_` method.
 I hope you'll agree that that seems far less natural.
-But this *has* to happen so that each test runs within a *clean environment*, without any of the changes the previous test might have made to the instance variables they both use, and without any trace of the instance variables older test may have created.
+But this *has* to happen so that each test runs within a *clean environment*, without any of the changes the previous test might have made to the instance variables they both use, and without any trace of the instance variables previous tests may have created.

-If your test framework has those hallmark attributes I mentioned above -- a class definition to contain tests, and tests defined as methods -- then running in this way is almost certainly how the rest of your test framework needs to work.
+If your test framework has those hallmark attributes I mentioned above -- a class definition to contain tests, and tests defined as methods -- then creating a new instance of that class to run each individual test is an inevitable consequence, unless you want to do some incredible gymnastics behind the scenes.

 ### Examining test environments

 Before I climb the ivory tower at the end of this post, let's have one final code interlude, using these test *objects* we are creating in the console.

 I've often imaginged that it would be very useful if, when a test fails, you got a dump of all of the values of every instance value in that test.
-I don't know about you, but I am very bored of peppering tests with `puts` statements, or trying to use logs to decipher what happened, when I know that if I could just see the instance variables I could tell what was failing and why.
+I don't know about you, but I am very bored of peppering tests with `puts` statements, or trying to use logs to decipher what happened, when I know that if I could just see the instance variables then I could tell what was failing, and why.

 How about this: